Noah-Huppert/squad-up/README.md

 # Contributing
 The entire point of making this open source was so other people could contribute if they wanted.
-If you think of an idea for a feature of find a problem don't hesitate to open a new Github issue.
+If you think of an idea for a feature or find a problem don't hesitate to open a new Github issue.

-If you are looking for things to do check out the Github issue tracker and see if there are any issues tagged "help wanted".
+If you are looking for things to do: check out the Github issue tracker and see if there are any issues tagged "help wanted".
 In the future I will also start marking issues as good issues to start with (Like a lot of open source projects) for beginners.